 Since 1975, St. Vincent Warrick in Boonville, IN, continues to provide “The Care You Need...
-Close to Home” to the communities of Warrick, Spencer and Pike counties.
-As a critical access hospital, we have 25 inpatient acute care beds, a 24/7 emergency department, and a geriatric Serenity Unit for behavioral and mental health needs.
+Close to Home” to the communities of Warrick, Spencer, and Pike counties.
+As a critical access hospital, we have 25 inpatient acute care beds, a 24/7 emergency department, a swing bed program, and a geriatric Serenity Unit for behavioral and mental health needs.
 St. Vincent Warrick is accredited by The Joint Commission, a national, independent, not-for-profit healthcare accreditation and certification organization.

 Outpatient medical services include multispecialty medical care, all in one convenient location.
 St. Vincent Warrick is part of an integrated network of healthcare through St. Vincent Evansville and supports the tri-state region and southwest Indiana.

 Cardiopulmonary Rehabilitation for patients diagnosed with and/or treated for heart or lung disease.
 For more information call 812-897-7158.

 Continuing Care Program for post-acute care after a major surgery or hospitalization due to a cardiovascular condition, COPD, joint replacement, wound and ostomy care, and cancer care.
 Daily nursing care and therapy are available to help patients meet individualized healthcare goals.